rodriguezmeza/cTreeBalls/README.md

 If you execute:

-    ../cballs options=post-processing script="python plot2pcf.py"
+    ../cballs options=post-processing script="python scripts/plot2pcf.py"

 will do the same but now will plot the 2pcf and save it as a pdf file.
 Now, let us use a parameter file, execute:

     ../cballs parameters_explained

 Directory `Output` is already created then **cBalls** will overwritte all histograms files, parameter file as was run, and the log file.
 The parameters_explained file is a reference input file, containing (and explaining) the use of all possible input parameters.
-In this case as can be seen in `parameters_explained` file a catalog of points is read from the file `full_sky_whole_XYZK__zs9_r000_nside512.bin`.
+In this case as can be seen in `parameters_explained` file a catalog of points is read from the file `kappa_nres12_zs9NS256r000.bin`.

-To see a plot of the 2pcf, edit parameters_explained and set option to "post-processing", script="python plot2pcf.py" and execute:
+To see a plot of the 2pcf, edit parameters_explained and set options to "post-processing", script="python scripts/plot2pcf.py" and execute again:

     ../cballs parameters_explained